What is Consumer Behavior Data? Examples, Datasets and Providers

 A survey of businesses found that, on average, 93% of businesses with an advanced personalization strategy experienced revenue growth, showing that using consumer behavior insights allows for high level personalization of content to ensure an increase in revenue.

-What are typical Consumer Behavior Data attributes?
+What Are Typical Consumer Behavior Data Attributes?

 In raw form, consumer behavioral data is pretty much illegible.
 Lots of unstructured data and paradata is collected which needs processing in order to make sense of it.
 Thus, the raw data is often organized into clickstream files.